How to Recover From A Bad Edibles Experience

 edible munchies

-Food can play a big role in the way that your body responds to edibles.
-This may seem obvious, but if you’re feeling negative effects from cannabis, it’s best to stay away from foods with THC in them.
+Food can play a significant role in how your body responds to edibles.
+This may seem obvious, but if you're feeling adverse effects from cannabis, it is best to stay away from foods with THC in them.

-While it can be tempting to eat unhealthy options while you’re high, you’re probably going to feel better if you choose clean, healthy foods.
-Opting for options like fruits, nuts, and foods high in carbohydrates can help “soak up” the cannabinoids and help your body to naturally cycle them out of your system.
+While it can be tempting to eat unhealthy options while you're high, you're probably going to feel better if you choose clean, healthy foods.
+Opting for options like fruits, nuts, and foods high in carbohydrates can help" soak you" the cannabinoids and allow your body to cycle them out of your system naturally.

 Beneficial foods to consider: